cornell-ece5745/ece5745-S02-back-end/docs/index.md

 design.
 Zoom in and out to see the individual transistors as well as the entire chip.

-Using Synopsys VCS for Fast-Functional Gate-Level Simulation
+Using Synopsys VCS for Back-Annotated Gate-Level Simulation
 --------------------------------------------------------------------------

 As we learned in the last discussion section, good ASIC designers are